 Method 4 – For dimples that are too uneven and difficult to fix –

-The cure for such dimples is to add a fresh layer of epoxy resin.
+Adding a fresh layer of epoxy resin is the cure for such dimples.
 However, this fix is expensive as you are repeating the whole process.

 1. Mix equal parts of epoxy resin and hardening agent in a silicone cup.